DamienLegros/DamienLegros/index.md

 ## Hello there, welcome to @DamienLegros profile!

-> You can download my [Curriculum Vitae](https://github.com/DamienLegros/DamienLegros/files/9128077/CV_Damien_Legros_EN.pdf) here! :smile:
+> You can download my [Curriculum Vitae](https://github.com/DamienLegros/DamienLegros/files/11131599/CV.pdf) here! :smile:

-Student in the [ANDROIDE master's](http://androide.lip6.fr/), I am doing the last year of my master's degree in 3 years by taking extra courses in the [BIM master's](http://www.lcqb.upmc.fr/BIM/M2.html).
+I am finishing my [Artificial Intelligence master's](https://sciences.sorbonne-universite.fr/formation-sciences/masters/master-informatique/parcours-androide) and my [Computational Biology master's](https://sciences.sorbonne-universite.fr/formation-sciences/masters/master-informatique/parcours-bim) and I am looking for work starting in September 2023.

 In the future, I would like to work in research, more precisely on subjects where I can apply artifical intelligence and graph theory to bioinformatics problems.

-I am at the moment in an internship at the [Laboratory of Computational and Quantitative Biology (LCQB), Sorbonne Université](http://www.lcqb.upmc.fr/) working on a learning architecture to predict the disorder of proteins.
+I am at the moment doing my second master's thesis at the [Somatic Evolution group DFKZ, Heidelberg](https://www.dkfz.de/en/somatische-evolution-frueherkennung/index.php) working on the development of an aging model to predict the age of cells from mice tissues.

 ### Seminars & Schools :microphone:

-* **i-Bio Summer School : [Artificial Intelligence for biologists](http://ibio.sorbonne-universite.fr/seminars-summer-schools/)** - Banyuls-sur-Mer, France
+* **i-Bio Summer School 2022 : [Artificial Intelligence for biologists](http://ibio.sorbonne-universite.fr/seminars-summer-schools/)** - Banyuls-sur-Mer, France
     - As a participant